 1/2 teaspoon baking powder

 1 1/2 tablespoons coarsely ground pistachios for the top ***

-- In a medium mixing bowl, whisk the mashed bananas together with the melted butter and olive oil until very well combined.
-Add the eggs, orange blossom water, sugar, and salt, and whisk together until the whole thing is completely incorporated and the sugar has melted.
+In a medium mixing bowl, whisk the mashed bananas together with the melted butter and olive oil until very well combined.
+Add the eggs, orange blossom water, sugar, and salt, and whisk together until the whole thing is completely incorporated.

-- In another large mixing bowl, combine the flour, baking soda, baking powder, and pistachios.
+In a large mixing bowl, combine the flour, baking soda, and baking powder, and then pour in the pistachios.

-** The pistachios that are mixed into the loaf should simply be chopped, but the ones sprinkled on top should be ground (in other words, very finely chopped).
-You can use a food processor, a nut grinder, or simply a chef's knife.
+*** The pistachios that are mixed into the loaf should simply be chopped, but the ones sprinkled on top should be ground (in other words, very finely chopped).
+You can use a food processor, a nut grinder, or simply a chef's knife (I like to simply use the crumbs left behind from chopping the pistachios).
 It's okay if there are a few larger pieces sprinkled on top, it just looks prettier with mostly ground pistachios.

 **** Feel free to instead use a 9x5" loaf pan if you're very worried about spillage.
 But if you follow the recipe carefully, the batter should be viscous enough that it won't overflow, but will instead puff up into a beautiful, tall loaf as it bakes.
 If you use a 9x5 loaf, check it for doneness about 5 to 10 minutes earlier.
 If your pan isn't nonstick (or is very scratched-up nonstick), make a parchment sling for easy removal (butter the pan, place the sling, and add more butter to the parchment).
 Simply trace a butter knife around the bare sides and lift it out with the parchment flaps.